letaron/rumake/README.md

 Being not writed in a interpreted langage allows us to be free from a runtime & ease the interface with other tools.

 > Why not using `make` ? \
-> `make` was too diverted to provide what we need but it's a building tool, not a task runner. \
+> `make` was too diverted to provide what we need but it's a building tool, not a task runner.
-> `Makefile` syntax can be tiedous to manipulate.
+> We could feel that `Makefile` syntax can be tiedous to manipulate.